grubaughlab/ncov/README.md

 The file `gisaid_hcov-19.fasta` can be generated via searches on gisaid.org.
 To do so, the user needs to provide a list of gisaid accession numbers, as follows:

-1. If one needs, for example, to sample around 600 genomes of viruses belonging to lineages `B.1.1.7` (alpha variant) and `B.1.617.2` (delta variant), circulating in the US and the United Kingdom, between 2020-12-01 and 2021-06-30, having other US and European samples as contextual genomes, while ignoring genomes from California and Scotland, the following script can be used, provided a `--metadata` file listing all genomes on GISAID is provided:
+1. If one needs, for example, to sample around 600 genomes of viruses belonging to lineages `B.1.1.7` (alpha variant) and `B.1.617.2` (delta variant), circulating in the US and the United Kingdom, between 2020-12-01 and 2021-06-30, having other US and European samples as contextual genomes, while ignoring genomes from California and Scotland, the following script can be used, provided a `--metadata` file listing all genomes on GISAID is available:

 > genome_selector.py [-h] --metadata METADATA [--keep KEEP] [--remove REMOVE] --scheme SCHEME [--report REPORT]